nkowne63/q-divide/README.md

 # Q-DIVIDE

+## Cyclomatic complexity

 SELECT circuit implementation in Qiskit is [create_qrom](./pyimpl/qrom.py#L110), which cyclomatic complexity is 30.

 Implementation in Q-DIVIDE is [uniform_layered_internal](./src/pyfunctions/internal.rs#L7), which cyclomatic complexity is 17.

-Both complexities include that of subsequent function calls, and are counted in terms of elementary gates.
+Both complexities include that of subsequent function calls, and both are counted in terms of elementary gates.

-# how to call rust functions in python
+## How to call rust functions in python

-## setup

 You should first enter the python virtual environment.